koblas/impalathing/README.md

 Working on this you quickly realize that having strings deliminated by tabs is a ugly API...
 (That's the thrift side of things)

 ## Usage

+To add kerberos support this requires header files to build against the GSSAPI C library.
+They can be installed with:

+    Ubuntu: sudo apt-get install libkrb5-dev
+    MacOS: brew install homebrew/dupes/heimdal --without-x11
+    Debian: yum install -y krb5-devel

+in order to use kerberos, you need an extra dependency

+`
+    go get -tags kerberos github.com/beltran/gosasl
+`

+then

+`
+    go build --tags=kerberos
+`

+before starting your application, you should kinit first, for example

+`
+    kinit -k -t impala.keytab impala/host@DOMAIN.COM
+`

 ```go
 package main